The National Flag - Taegeukgi

 part date contents

-2003-2006 Director of Fiscal Policy Division, Director of Industrial Finance Division, Ministry of Planning and Budget
+2004~2005 Director, Industrial Finance Division, Financial Planning Office, Ministry of Planning and Budget

-2006-2008 Senior Assistant, Office of the Secretary to the President for Policy, Office of the Secretary to the President for Economic Policy
+2014~2016 Senior Assistant Secretary to the President for Economy and Finance, Office of the President

-2011-2013 Director General for Budget Coordination, Director General for Social Affairs Budget, Ministry of Economy and Finance
+2016~2017 Director General for Economic Affairs Budget, Budget Office, Ministry of Strategy and Finance